Can a particle moves zigzag in time?: Abstract

 \section{Abstract}

-The amplitudes of quantum transitions containing time zigzags are considered.
-The discussion is carried out within the framework of the Minkowski metric and the standard quantum mechanics without adding new postulates.
-We claim that the time zigzags are not suppressed at quantum level, but their contribution to the amplitude is zero.
+Amplitudes of quantum transitions containing time zigzags are considered.
+The discussion is carried out in the framework of the Minkowski metric and standard quantum mechanics without adding new postulates.
+It is shown that the wave function is singular at the instant of the time zigzag.
+Nevertheless, we argue that time zigzags are not suppressed at the quantum level, but their contribution to the amplitude is zero.
+The result is valid for a single particle and a non-interacting scalar field.